-English Language at GCSE prepares students for some of the skills required at A Level English Language, e.g. analysis of nonfiction texts and journalistic writing.
-GCSE English Literature prepares students for the type of texts they will study at A Level and close analysis essay skills.
-Following the English Language and English Literature courses will enable students to access all three English A Level courses at St. Aidan's: English Language, English Literature and English Language and Literature.
+English Language at GCSE prepares you for some of the skills required at A Level English Language, e.g. analysis of nonfiction texts and journalistic writing.
+GCSE English Literature prepares you for the type of texts studied at A Level and close analysis essay skills.
+Following the English Language and English Literature courses will enable you to access all three English A Level courses at St. Aidan's: English Language, English Literature and English Language and Literature.

 You can find out more information from Miss Fairburn, the Head of Department.
-Please also see the department area of the school website for the GCSE course outline, the KS4 wider reading list and parental guidance on how you can support your son/daughter outside school.
-In addition, a continual variety of resources can be found on Moodle (VLE).
+Please also see the department area of the school website for the GCSE course outline annd the KS4 wider reading list.
+In addition, a continual variety of resources can be found in your class teacher's page on Microsoft Teams.